GovTechSG/singpass-myinfo-oidc-helper/README.md

 - nonce (later returned inside the JWT from token endpoint)

 - `getTokens (authCode: string, axiosRequestConfig?: AxiosRequestConfig) => Promise<TokenResponse>` - get back the tokens from SP token endpoint.
 Outputs TokenResponse, which is the input for getIdTokenPayload
+- `refreshTokens (refreshToken: string, axiosRequestConfig?: AxiosRequestConfig) => Promise<TokenResponse>` - get fresh tokens from SP token endpoint.
+Outputs TokenResponse, which is the input for getIdTokenPayload
 - `getIdTokenPayload(tokens: TokenResponse) => Promise<TokenPayload>` - decrypt and verify the JWT.
 Outputs TokenPayload, which is the input for extractNricAndUuidFromPayload
 - `extractNricAndUuidFromPayload(payload: TokenPayload) => { nric: string, uuid: string }` - finally, get the nric and WOG (Whole-of-government) UUID of the user from the ID Token TokenPayload